 row-ton-dih-FOE-lee-uh Classical Latin rotundus, round, circular; wheel-like + Latin folia, leaf.
 Taxonomy: With a southern circumboreal distribution and the natural variation that comes with it, there are some 228 named taxa within this single species and no current consensus regarding them.
 Until a world-wide comparative study is done, it seems wise to consider all as circumscribed within a single species.
 How Linnæus could name it rotundifolia still confounds me as the leaves are linear to very narrowly lanceolate and the only part of them that is round is the cross-section of the petiole, and only the basal leaves have petioles!
 Notes: This plant continues to be my favorite Alaskan wildflower.
 It is common and gorgeous and commands attention with the large, showy flowers.
 When compared with the rest of the plant, they are way out of proportion as the stems are thin and leaves narrow.
 Here it usually grows on weepy rock faces where there is plenty of exposure, as on the turn from Nugget Creek to Mendenhall Lake on the East Glacier Trail.
 It is common in the rocky areas on the West Glacier Trail and in scattered spots in the Silverbow Basin on the Perseverance Trail.

-Campanula rapunculoides Linnæus 1753, creeping rampion, or rover bellflower rah-pun-cue-LOY-dees Latin rapum, the name for turnip + Greek $\delta_1 \delta_2 \varsigma_2$ -oides, resembles, looks like; hence looks like turnip but folk etymology has the Latin morphed into the French raiponce where the old name rampion probably arose as an alliteration with the Latin form rapunculus derived from it.
+Campanula rapunculoides Linnæus 1753, creeping rampion, or rover bellflower rah-pun-cue-LOY-dees Latin rāpum, the name for turnip + Greek όιδες -oides, resembles, looks like; hence looks like turnip but folk etymology has the Latin morphed into the French raiponce where the old name rampion probably arose as an alliteration with the Latin form rapunculus derived from it.
 On September 9, 2009 on a Town, Tram and Trek walk on the Mount Roberts trail presented me with an mystery.
 Right on the path, just above the last mountain hemlock (Tsuga mertensiana) is an 18-inch tall stem with gorgeous harebell flowers on it that I utterly do not recognize.
 I jot some notes about it in my notebook (vol. 13, p.
 62) so I can look it up in Hultén, but it is not there!
 What is the plant.
 On September 14, ten days later, the plant is still in glorious flower, pleasing all that walk by, but not me.
 What is it?
-On this date I do a Google search on "Campanula in Alaska" and find a report on it in "Non-Native Plant Species of Alaska" from the Alaska Natural Heritage Program [http://akweeds.uaa. alaska.edu/pdfs/species_bios_pdfs/Species_bios_CARA.pdf] which indicates it has been collected in Anchorage and Cordova.
+On this date I do a Google search on "Campanula in Alaska" and find a report on it in "Non-Native Plant Species of Alaska" from the Alaska Natural Heritage Program [http://akweeds.uaa. alaska.edu/pdfs/species bios pdfs/Species bios CARA.pdf] which indicates it has been collected in Anchorage and Cordova.
 Here it is now on Mount Roberts.
 How did it get here?
 Judging from this publication, this flower needs to be pulled and destroyed immediately!
 I need to collect it and send it in for a range extension record.

-I find this plant for only the second time in full flower in the parking lot of the Shrine of St. Therese on August 12, 2011 where the vertical meh-nee-ann-thees Greek μενυειν menyein, disclosing + Greek ανθώ anthos, flower; alluding to the sequential opening of the flowers on the inflorescence.
+I find this plant for only the second time in full flower in the parking lot of the Shrine of St. Therese on August 12, 2011 where the vertical photograph was taken.
+While included in the invasive list, so far it is not a problem in the Juneau area.
+Family Menyanthaceae Dumortier 1829 buckbean Menyanthes Linnæus 1753, buckbean meh-nee-ann-thees inflorescence.